waltermoorenix/ppancreas/README.md

-# ppancreas
+# 🩺 ppancreas
-Calculadora de insulina em HTML,JavaScript e Php.

-# To-Do List:

--Graphic charts - Sugested by Iuri
--Notifications  - Sugested by Iuri
+**Insulin calculator for web using HTML, JavaScript, and PHP.**

+Designed for easy access and portability across platforms.

+---

+## 📌 To-Do List

+### 📊 Graphic Charts — *Suggested by Iuri*
+Visualize glycemic levels over time and mark insulin intake moments to analyze their impact.

+### 🔔 Notifications — *Suggested by Iuri*
+Implement alerts and reminders for:
+- Insulin stock levels
+- Glycemic checks
+- Carb intake timing

+### 👥 Multi-User Support
--Multiple users with login and password authentication
+Add login and password authentication to support multiple users securely.

+---